NCERT Exemplar Solutions Class 8 Science Chapter 1 – Free PDF Download

 (b) Discuss the method of sowing.

-- Seeds are first grown in a nursery and these planting are transplanted in the paddy field.
+b) Seeds are first grown in a nursery and these plantings are transplanted in the paddy field.

-- After harvesting grains are sundried and are stored in jute bags or storage silo’s.
+c) After harvesting grains are sundried and are stored in jute bags or storage silos.

 27. Unscramble the words related to crop production and its management and write in the boxes given beneath them.